musicmaker773/CS3560A2/README.md

 Observer pattern is implemented in SubjectUser.java, Observer.java, and messageObserver.java files.

-Composite pattern is implemented in UserGroup.java and User.java files.
+Composite pattern is implemented in Entries.java, UserGroup.java, and User.java files.

 Visitor pattern is implemented in Visitor.java, statVisitor.java, numOfUsers.java, numOfMessages.java, numOfGroups.java, and positiveMessages.java files.